Look to this day!

 the grace of patience with his slow pace.

-Give me the wisdom to know when to smile
+Give me the wisdom of knowing when to smile

 at the small mischiefs of his age and when to